 Chapter 4.
-Emission Test Process and Assumptions
+Emission test process and assumptions

-Background and Staging Years
+Background and staging years

 The transportation plan and program must pass a series of 8-hour ozone emissions tests to demonstrate conformity.
-These emissions tests relate to the two ozone precursors, NOX and VOC.
+These emissions tests relate to the two ozone precursors, nitrogen oxides and volatile organic compounds.
 The plan and program must meet the motor vehicle emissions budget in the applicable State Implementation Plan or plan submittal.
 Satisfying these tests involves demonstrating that relevant emissions in future years are less than or equal to the emissions budget established in the State Implementation Plan.

-In accordance with EPA regulations 40 CFR 93.118, the Interagency Consultation Group agreed upon the following base and reporting years for this 8-hour ozone conformity determination.
+In accordance with Environmental Protection Agency regulations 40 Code of Federal Regulations 93.118, the Interagency Consultation Group agreed upon the following base and reporting years for this 8-hour ozone conformity determination.

 - 2020 regional transportation plan base year (no emissions analysis)

-- 2023 an intermediate modeling year
+- · 2023 an intermediate modeling year

-- 2030 an intermediate modeling year
+- · 2030 an intermediate modeling year

 - 2040 an intermediate modeling year

 - 2050 the last year (horizon) of regional transportation plan